Querying the graph over time

 and end()

 , which specify the time range a view is filtered to, if one has been applied.
-You can see in the last line of the example we print the start

-v = g.vertex("LOME")
+v = g.node("LOME")

-print(f"Across the full dataset {v.name()} interacted with {v.degree()} other monkeys.")
+print(f"Across the full dataset {v.name} interacted with {v.degree()} other monkeys.")

 print(

-f"Between {v_at.start_date_time()} and {v_at.end_date_time()}, {v_at.name()} interacted with {v_at.degree()} other monkeys."
+f"Between {v_before.start_date_time} and {v_before.end_date_time}, {v_before.name} interacted with {v_before.degree()} other monkeys."

 )